igorw/weblog/_posts/2014-01-10-functional-library-null.md

 `map` is used to transform an Option.

-However, it will return a new Option object.
+However, that will return a new Option object.
 So in order to get the actual value out, you need to use `get` or one of its variants.
 This means that you can use Option in most of the code internally, and then just call `get` at the very end.